neelsmith/hmt-image-lib/apis.md

 # HMT IIIF Viewer & Utilities API Documentation

-This JavaScript library provides a lightweight, from-scratch IIIF image viewer tailored for Homer Multitext (HMT) CITE2 URNs, along with utility functions for generating IIIF URLs.
+`hmt-iiif-lib.js` is a javascript library providing a lightweight, from-scratch IIIF image viewer tailored for citation by CITE2 URNs, along with utility functions for generating IIIF URLs.
+It is configured to work the Homer Multitext project's IIIF image server.

+It is designed to be simple and easy to use, with a focus on functionality rather than extensive features.
+The viewer supports basic interactions like panning and zooming, as well as the ability to draw Regions of Interest (ROIs) on images, and interpret those selections as URNs.

 ## Table of Contents